 Maximizing seasonal data relative to active growth during the driest months of the summer was achieved by obtaining C isotopic data (δ13C) and N isotopic data (δ15N) of fully expanded leaves (needle cluster) of 15 individuals at each site.
 Sample fascicles were separated and dried for two days at 60 ◦C ground in a SPEX ball mill (Metuchen, NJ, USA), weighed to +/- 2 mg for leaf tissue and +/- 5 mg for soil using a Cole-Palmer (Vernon Hills, IL, USA) micro analytic balance and rolled in Costech (Valencia, CA, USA) 5 x 9 mm tin capsules.
 A Thermo Delta (Waltham, MA, USA) V+ IR-MS continuous flow isotope ratio mass spectrometer with a universal triple collector was used.
-Combustion gasses were separated on a gas chromatograph column, passed through a diluter and reference gas box, and introduced into the spectrometer. δ13C was used to indicate water use efficiency (iWUEδ13C) (Farquhar et al. 1989)(Farquhar et al. 1989).
+Combustion gasses were separated on a gas chromatograph column, passed through a diluter and reference gas box, and introduced into the spectrometer. δ13C was used to indicate water use efficiency (iWUEδ13C) (Farquhar et al. 1989).

-Foliar tissue analysis

 Leaf tissue was obtained from excision of basal fascicle bundles at 1.06 m.
 50 mL samples of needles were separated, cut and dried for two days at 60 ◦C. Then they were ground in a SPEX ball mill (Metuchen, NJ, USA), sieved to <10 mm, and <2 mL were fed to a Leco CN-2000 Carbon-Nitrogen Analyzer (Leco Corp., St. Joseph, MI) coupled with the spectrometer to determine C and N concentrations.
 35 mL aliquots were submitted for standard plant tissue nutrient analysis using a TJA Model 975 AtomComp ICP-AES (Thermo Jarrell-Ash Corp., Franklin, MA).
 The method comprised submersion in a 5 mL trace-metal-grade HNO3 treatment, then refluxed on hot block at 80 ◦C for two hours and diluted to 25 mL with 0.4 micron PTFE syringe filters to access extractable macro and micro inorganics.

-Soil Elemental

-Soils were excavated by hand trowel and soil probe (Accuproducts, Saline, MI, USA); soil C, N and C/N were calculated from elemental analysis in a similar fashion to (foliar samples) the aforementioned method.

-Soil Water Retention (SWR)

-70 mL soil samples were extracted at fifteen tree locations at four sites, from <7.5 cm (Oa-Ab) horizon above bedrock.
-In a laboratory 50 g H2O were added to each aliquot to assess net water retention as a subset of soil moisture evaporation (ψg) to determine net evaporative loss or adsorption to surfaces.
-Soil water retention analysis was conducted according to the Fields method (Licht and Smith 2018).
-Retention effects of gravitational and evaporation forces was made on a wet basis where Wm=g H2O ● (g moist soil)-1 (Jingfang and Wenwei 2018).
-(Churchill et al. 2013)(Mosseler et al. 2004)
+Tree & Canopy Characteristics

+We measured individual tree height, stem diameter of the bole at breast height (DBH) and canopy spread.
+Tree height was estimated using a plastic clinometer (Kager, Lunenberg, MA USA) and 30 m tape.
+DBH was measured at 1.06 m using an expandable cloth measuring tape.
+Canopy spread across the first nodal branch expanse below the crown was measured using two calibrated, nested aluminum flags as a ground truth reference.
+This method was selected to sort out upper canopy spread x height differences where trees across all four stands which exuded very similar height and DBH characteristics dominated.
+Mean distances between sampled trees (N = 60) were calculated including up to five of their nearest, reproductively mature conspecific (within 5 m) neighbors (Churchill et al. 2013)—this method served as a surrogate, but inverse, measure for stand density (Mosseler et al. 2004).

 Statistical Analysis